140 Strong Hall

 Professor Xie, in the past 20 years, has applied geo-spatial modeling and remote sensing in the Mongolian Plateau to study coupled impacts of human and natural systems on grassland ecosystems and multi-scale dynamics of the interactions between grazing, ecosystem service, global climate change and socioeconomic transformation.
 He has developed multi-scale cross-regional and time-series panel models, analyzing a comprehensive set of driving factors, such as, population growth, urbanization process, policy regime, rainfall and climate change, herdsman's family adaptation strategy, etc., and their interactions, assessing the resilience and vulnerability of grassland ecosystems in the context of global climate and policy changes, and recommending sustainable adaptation strategies.

 Professor Xie has substantial experience of research and scholarly publication.
-He has coauthored and edited 12 books and journal special issues and published over 120 research papers.
+He has coauthored and edited 14 books and journal special issues and published hundreds of research papers.
 The details can be found on Google Scholar Citation Website (https://scholar.google.com/citations?hl=en&user=TD5KZSIAAAAJ).

 Professor Xie is Founding Director, Institute for Geospatial Research and Education (please visit IGRE Webpage for details).
 He has served as principal or co-principal investigators over 45 large research projects sponsored by NSF, NASA, NOAA, USEPA, and USGS.
 A dozen of these grants have the funding amount over half a million dollars each.
-He is recipient of Distinguished Research Professor of Eastern Michigan University in 2000, One Hundred Scholar Plan - Distinguished Overseas Scholar from Chinese Academy of Sciences during 2003-2006, Distinguished Scholarship Award from Association of American Geographers Regional Development & Planning Specialty Group in 2004, PI Emeritus Award from US National Science Foundation – ITEST Learning Center in 2010, Special Achievement in GIS (SAG) Award at 2016 ESRI International User Conference, and “Steed Award” (骏马奖) for International Research Collaboration from The People’s Government of Inner Mongolian Autonomous Region, People’s Republic of China in February, 2017.
+He is recipient of Distinguished Research Professor of Eastern Michigan University in 2000, Distinguished Scholarship Award from Association of American Geographers Regional Development & Planning Specialty Group in 2004, PI Emeritus Award from US National Science Foundation – ITEST Learning Center in 2010, and Special Achievement in GIS (SAG) Award at 2016 ESRI International User Conference.

 GEOG 276 - Principles of Geographic Information Systems